apache/beam/learning/tour-of-beam/terraform/README.md

 - **region** - name of your GCP Resources region
 - **webapp_id** - name of your Firebase Web Application that will be created (example: Tour-of-Beam-Web-App)

-# Validate deployed Tour of Beam:
+# Validate the deployment of the Tour of Beam:
-8. Open Tour of Beam frontend webpage in a web browser (Hosting URL will be provided in output once script is finished) to ensure that web page is available
+8. Open the Tour of Beam webpage in a web browser (Hosting URL will be provided in terminal output) to ensure that deployment has been successfully completed.

 Example:
 ```